Fire knife: Revival

 The young man Tavita Vaoifi revived the Samoan ailao Siva Afi dance to eventually bring it home to Samoa from Hawai'i.
 He had won a scholarship from the Church of Jesus Christ of Latter Day Saints.
 This was while WWII was being fought in part in his beloved South Pacific.
 When he was able to come to America, he went to school, worked, and danced.
 After he read this information, in his spare time, he researched anything that he could find about his homeland.
 This story struck him deeply, because he had never heard of this from his elders.
 He was determined to incorporate this treasure into his island dance routine.
 After many cuts, burns, and narrow escapes, he was able to perfect this dance, to the point where he performed it nightly at clubs and shows throughout not only the San Francisco area but the entire country.

 Fire was a part of Tavita's dance as he found it just as it was described in the book from the library.
 There were no towels used, only palm fronds and dry leaves.
 The crowd in America, which came to find out what he had discovered about Samoa, were frightened when they saw him whirling the fire.
 The Superintendent of the Mormon school where Tavita was teaching at the time was able to calm the audience and assure them that no harm would come to them.

 He eventually returned to Samoa to bring back this part of the Samoan Culture that was unheard of until he performed.
 After that, for years he taught the dance and judged many contests in Samoa and other countries.
 He was rewarded for the notices and tourists he encouraged to visit his beloved homeland with the High Chief Title, A'e, from the head of state Malietoa Tanumafili II.

 Mrs. Tavita Vaoifi wrote, after being married to him for 12 years, from 1979 until his death in 1991 from Cyclone Val, the information about fire not being a part of the "Fireknife Dance" until 1946 is a mistake.
-That is added to the knife Tin 1946 by a Samoan knife dancer named Freddie Letuli, later to become Paramount Chief Letuli Olo Misilagi.
-Letuli was performing in San Francisco and noticed a Hindu Fire eater and a little girl with lighted batons.
-The fire eater loaned him some fuel, he wrapped some towels around his knife, and thus the Fire Knife Siva Afi Dance was revived.

 Although today many commercial performers perform the dance with short staffs or knives without blade, this is not authentic fire knife dance and is unacceptable in Samoan cultural practices except for training purposes.
 The knives used by performers in American Samoa are still made of machetes, although they are often dulled for younger dancers.